intel-iot-roadshow/roadshow-docs/docs/computer_setup/windows/index-64bit.md

 The Windows 64-bit Integrated Installer gives you options to automatically install:

 * Intel® Edison and FTDI serial drivers on your Windows computer,
-* an IDE of your choice (Arduino, Intel XDK® for IoT, and/or Eclipse), and
+* an IDE of your choice (Arduino, Intel® XDK for IoT, and/or Eclipse), and
 * the latest firmware image on your Intel® Edison.
 </div>